Deeds Registration(I) Registration of Deeds

-- Registration of a document under the present deeds registration system gives it priority over unregistered documents and other documents registered after it but does not give the document any validity it does not have.
+- Registration of a document under the present deeds registration system gives it priority over unregistered documents and other documents registered after it but does not confer on the document any validity it does not have.

 - Through registration, your interest in the property is put on notice to any person who is interested in the property.

-- Any persons subsequently dealing with the property will be bound by the registered document.
+- Any persons subsequently dealing with the property will be bound by the registered documents.